Bolsonaro, Lula trade jabs in Brazil debate

 "It was a kleptocracy, a government based on robbery....
 What do you want to come back to power for?
 To do the same thing to Petrobras again?"

-Lula fired back that Bolsonaro was spreading "untruths" -- one of several exchanges in which they accused each other of lying -- and in turn accused the incumbent of trashing the legacy of economic growth and anti-poverty initiatives that Lula left as president.
+Lula fired back that Bolsonaro was spreading "untruths" -- one of several exchanges in which they accused each other of lying.
+He in turn accused the incumbent of trashing his legacy of economic growth and anti-poverty initiatives.

-"This country has been destroyed," he said in his trademark gravelly voice.
+"This country has been destroyed," Lula said in his trademark gravelly voice, attacking Bolsonaro over increased poverty and hunger, soaring prices and a surge in destruction in the Amazon rainforest.

-But tension erupted into the open in the press room where their entourages were watching.
-Pro-Lula lawmaker Andre Janones and Bolsonaro's ex-environment minister, Ricardo Salles, got into a ferocious shouting match and had to be pulled away from each other.
+However, tension erupted into the open in the side room where their entourages were watching.
+Pro-Lula lawmaker Andre Janones and Bolsonaro's ex-environment minister, Ricardo Salles, got into a raucous shouting match and had to be pulled away from each other.

-In all, six of the 12 presidential candidates on the ballot were on the neon-blue-lit stage.
+In all, six of the 12 presidential candidates on the ballot were on the neon-blue-lit stage in TV network Band's Sao Paulo studios.

 But all eyes in the deeply polarized Latin American giant of 213 million people were on front-runner Lula, the popular but tarnished ex-metal worker who led Brazil from 2003 to 2010, and his nemesis, Bolsonaro, the leader nicknamed the "Tropical Trump," who is vying for a come-from-behind win.